 D.P.
 Dough Announces Fall Reopening

-The beloved calzone eatery is making a comeback to UD's campus.
+The beloved calzone eatery has made a comeback to UD's campus.

 Newark residents are celebrating the return of D.P.
 Dough, a delivery calzone restaurant.
 After closing in 2014, the eatery has plans to reopen this fall at 257 S. Main St. in Newark.